instantOS/instantos.github.io/youtube/layouts.md

 ### Grid \#

 <p><span class="image right"><img src="https://instantos.io/images/layouts/grid.png" alt="image missing" height="60" /></span>
-Applications get arranged into a grid where earch one gets resized to the same size.
-It does not distunguish between master or stack.
+Applications get arranged into a grid where each one gets resized to the same size.
+It does not distinguish between master or stack.
 </p>

 ### Horizontal stack 1 ===